 - Scattered shot

 Having multiple items in your images allows your brand to engage easier with your followers.
-Asking your followers a simple question such as “which ring is your favorite?” not only allows you rake up likes and comments on your post, it also allows you to gain insight about the feedback from your designs for any upcoming product launches.
+Asking your followers a simple question such as “which ring is your favorite?” not only allows you to rake up likes and comments on your post, it also allows you to gain design insights that you may use for your upcoming product launches.
 An additional advantage for the placement of multiple rings is that your posts become less spammy!
-Also posting variations of your products allows you to also reach out to passive shoppers who do not engage with your posts but are potentially interested.
+Also posting variations of your products allows you to reach out to passive shoppers who do not engage with your posts but are potentially interested.
 It’s a great way of reducing the number of posts while creating more engaging content!
 This will help you increase your reach and have your products more likely to be discovered online.

 In our video (bottom of the page) we use a variety of shots and angles using multiple rings and backdrops.

 Step 3.
 Shooting Your Rings